COMPASS Test for Nursing Courses

 - The English as a Second Language (ESL) test

-- The Reading COMPASS test includes multiple-choice questions based on comprehension passages from different areas.
+- The Reading test includes multiple-choice questions based on comprehension passages from different areas.
 The aim here is to test the candidates’ ability to understand plain written information and also to infer meanings.

 - The Writing component includes multiple-choice questions, which require the candidates to demonstrate their abilities in various areas of written communication such as usage and grammar, punctuation, diction, style, and rhetoric.
 While the Writing Essay component checks students' abilities at producing effective and detailed written information.